aatrisgn/TGC.HomeAutomation/README.md

 - sudo ./svc.sh stop
 - sudo ./svc.sh uninstall
 - sudo ./configure.sh remove (If this cannot run without asking for token, delete the .runner folder and content in root of github runner)

+## Certifcate and domain routing
+This stuff is a bit tricky to fully automate.
+This means, that right now, certificate creation is a manual process (sad).
+On the local network the local DNS server has taken control over the domain the certificates are used for.
+Therefore, domains also need to be manually managed.